Exus Blog Article

 Excel is a wonderful tool, but it’s not built with the complexity of debt collections in mind.
 When Excel becomes overburdened, either by the number of users or complexity of the business, it becomes notoriously prone to error.

 When you’re constantly flicking between 99 tabs, you lose the ability to think and act quickly.
 Not to mention Excel grinding to a halt as it struggles to contain your debt portfolio.
-For a modern collections department, dealing with a diverse debt portfolio, centralised and specialised software becomes a necessity.
+For a modern collections department, dealing with a diverse debt portfolio, centralized and specialized software becomes a necessity.

 Debt collections don’t start at delinquency.
 Instead, they are part of a broader customer lifecycle which starts with customers taking out a loan and continues throughout the relationship.